luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

         end
       end

-    typedvar&.then { it.type }
+    typed_var&.then { it.type }
   end
 end
 ```

-Apart from the fact we cannot yet add definitions to the context, with the code
-above we can successfully synthesize variables.
+W the code above we can successfully synthesize variables.

 ### Annotations

 The next typing rule for our language is annotation.
 It does not
 matter if the language defines annotation as a separate construct (like Haskell)
-from functions and values or if annotations are written next to the expressions
+or if annotations are written next to the expressions (like Typescript).
-(like Typescript).

 The rule synthesizing annotations is as follows: